github-jimjim/Jomfish/README.md

 ```

 This step is crucial because the build scripts expect the source files to be in a folder named `src`.

 ---

+## Apology & Clarification

+I want to sincerely apologize for any complications caused by the initial release of Jomfish.
+A few months ago, when I first started using GitHub, I didn’t realize that releasing a chess engine required including a proper license and the full source code.

+Additionally, I’d like to clarify that Jomfish is not a 1:1 port of Stockfish.
+While it is heavily inspired by it, I had to optimize it specifically for Rust, focusing on memory safety and performance improvements.
+Although a port might sound simple, it was far from easy due to the major differences between Rust and C++.

+---